I never know how to start a blog post when I haven’t shared a blog post in a while.

 An apology – “sorry it’s been so long” – seems a bit self-righteous.
 I’m fairly certain you’ve been carrying along with your lives just fine while I’ve been offline carrying on with mine.

-I would like to tip-toe back into your inbox and with little more than a pleasant hello, but it feels a bit odd to carry on like I never went away.
+I would like to tip-toe back into your inbox and a simple, pleasant hello, but it feels a bit odd to carry on like I never went away.

-I turned off my creative side for awhile, and today I decided to turn it back on.
+Today, I decided to turn it back on.
 Given the somewhat disastrous state of my kitchen as I sit down to type this evening, I may turn it right back off.

-While it lasts, I’m easing back in to things with this easy – and I do mean easy – chicken soup recipe.
-Pick up a rotisserie chicken, a carton of broth, and some couscous, and you are half-way there.
+But for now, I’m easing back in to things with this easy – and I do mean easy – chicken soup recipe.
+Pick up a rotisserie chicken, broth, and couscous, and you are half-way there.

 Chicken soup with couscous and spinach

-- 3 tablespoons olive oil
+2 tablespoons olive oil

-1 large onion, sliced
+1 large onion, diced

-1/2 cup pearl (or Israeli) couscous
+1/2 cup pearl (Israeli) couscous

-4 cloves garlic, chopped
+4 cloves garlic, minced

 4 cups chicken broth

 salt and pepper, to taste

 1/2 rotisserie chicken, shredded

 1 bunch baby spinach, stems removed

-- Parmesan for serving
+Parmesan, for serving

 - Heat the olive oil in a large pot over medium heat.